clux/provision/README.md

 # - setup sublime package control and install clang formater plugin
 # - user account picture

-# if at work - get extra dependencies and setup fileserver links
+# if at work - clone work gist and follow that
-./work
 ```

 ## Script Description